The shameless promotion of friends and family

 • Websites

 • Ben Hansen's website, Bonkers Institute.
-In the interest of full disclosure I must admit that I am the webmistress of that website as well as this one.
+In the interest of full disclosure I must admit that I am the woman behind that man.

 • New Pages is the website of my sister Denise and her husband Casey Hill.
 It's a dense resource of news, information and guides to independent bookstores, independent publishers, literary magazines, alternative periodicals, independent record labels and alternative newsweeklies.
 Though aimed primarily at the literary world, even if you're not a writer or a reader (I've heard there are such people...) you'll still find interesting musical recommendations here as well as books and periodicals that are off the beaten path; the most interesting kind.
 My favorite part of the site is the blog which used to be just snippets from other sites or magazines; now it often has a bit of editorial comment as well, usually by Denise who always is worth listening to.